-Bus Shelter Construction - CAT has hired an engineering company to design 12 shelters throughout Collier County.
-Infrastructure have been purchased and construction will occur once 100% Design has been completed.
+Bus Shelter Construction - CAT designed 15 shelters throughout Collier County.
+Infrastructure have been purchased and construction will occur in fiscal year 2018.

 ADA Bus Stop Improvements: CAT obtained grant funding for the design and construction of bus stop improvements to meet ADA accessibility standards.
-50 stop were been designed using the grant and 35 stops will be constructed initially.
+50 stops were designed using the grant and the construction 35 stops has commenced and will be completed by fiscal year 2018.